aisayo/async_redux_lecture/client_side/notes.md

 # Async Redux

 - Goal: Making asynchronous calls with actions
-- Problem: Actions in Redux are dispatched synchronously
+- Problem: Actions in Redux are dispatched synchronously/Action creators are expected to return an object

 ## Thunk